Master's & doctoral degrees

 Am I allowed to complete my coursework degree in one year?

-Yes, but it is highly unlikely as certain prerequisites are set for each qualification, for example: The research proposal must be accepted before you may register for the mini-dissertation.
+Yes, but it is highly unlikely as certain pre-requisites are set for each qualification, for example: You must pass at least two modules before you may register for the research proposal.
+The research proposal must be accepted before you may register for the mini-dissertation.
 Should you wish to add the mini-dissertation after the registration closing date, you will have to contact the Master's and Doctoral Administration Support Section on mandd@unisa.ac.za for assistance.

 Am I allowed to complete my research master’s qualification in one year?